johnwcowan/r7rs-work/GraphicsCanvas.md

 `(make-turtle `*x y*`)`

-Creates a turtle at coordinates (*x, y*).
+Create and return a turtle at coordinates (*x, y*).
-A turtle is a shape that can and sometimes does move by itself.
+A turtle is a shape that has an inherent direction and speed, so that it moves by itself.
 Its exact appearance is implementation-dependent, but it must be possible or a user to determine the approximate inherent direction of a turtle by looking at it;